printdotio/printio-ios-sdk/docs/specific_page_methods.md

 ---

-V. Change icon for Help Button.
+R. Change icon for Help Button.
 Specify an image file to use as the help icon throughout the app.

 - setIconForHelpButton